 How to Become a Yacht Broker

 Find out how to become a yacht broker.
-Research the education and training requirements and learn about the experience you need to advance your career in boat sales.
+Research the education and training requirements, and learn about the experience you need to advance your career in luxury boat sales.

 Information from the U.S. Bureau of Labor Statistics (BLS) indicates that brokers are also known as sales agents.
-Yacht brokers deal specifically in the sale of yachts, although some workers may also take part in selling other types of boats.
+Yacht brokers deal specifically in the sale of yachts, although some workers may also sell other types of boats.
 Brokers who specialize in selling yachts must be aware of current trends in the yacht industry, such as information about different types of yachts and how certain yacht manufacturers compare to others.
 Brokers also require knowledge about the legalities of buying, selling and owning yachts, including both state and federal laws.
+Many hours of standing might be required for yacht brokers, and they often work evenings and weekends.
+The sale of boats may be seasonal, depending on the location.

 The BLS states that brokers usually require bachelor's degrees to find employment.
 Yacht brokers may also be considered retail sales agents, and these professionals may only require sales experience and high school diplomas, per the BLS.
 Certification is not mandatory, but the Yacht Brokers Association of America (YBAA) recommends that yacht and boat sales representatives become certified.
 The following table indicates some of the most common career qualifications needed for becoming a yacht broker, according to the BLS: